 12 Pole Rd

 Well Ms Ralf, is it haunted or not?Being on bicycles we had prepared for the tunnel by placing the SAG in front of the group to keep oncoming traffic from coming at us.
 We also had headlights and flashing tail lights on each bike.
-Even with these precautions we found the trip through the tunnel to be sketchy with water and some gravel in places.
-Should we return to the area on a bicycle it might be better to flag down a local pickup truck and beg for a ride through the tunnel.
+Even with these precautions we found the trip through the tunnel to be dangerous with water and some gravel in places.
+Should we return to the area on a bicycle we'll SAG through the tunnel or flag down a local pickup truck and beg for a ride through the tunnel.
 As friendly as most locals were in WV, the request would probably be honored.
 After passing through the tunnel we verred off and on Old NW Railroad Bed Rd and 12 Pole Creek Rd passing Laurel Lake.
 It's worth the time to use 12 Pole Creek as much as possible.
 While there is minimal traffic on the main road and it is downhill most of the way to Lenore and lunch.

 Cheech's Pizza is run by Bev and Robert Adkins and their menu fit the bill well.
 Robert was on his way to work, driving a coal truck, when I talked to him in the parking lot.
 Bev was in the kitchen doing a great job of preparing our lunch.
 She had thought we were coming the next day however they did a great job of fueling our engines.
 After the rush Bev joined us in the dining room with many stories of the area and people.
 She was a hoot!
 Leaving Lenore the only way was on WV highways and four miles of US52.
 We maintained single line with space between the riders for safety but we found that traffic was fairly low on both highways.
 At Delbarton we turned onto WV65 to cross over the mountain heading to .
 There's a new road plus a closed road that is not maintained!
 As we rode toward Matewan we turned onto Chaffin St and used the paved trail under the highway and railroad entering the town through an open gate in the floodwall.